 Veterans' Children Education Scheme has the meaning given by the Family Assistance Act.

 Veterans' Entitlements Act or VEA means the Veterans' Entitlements Act 1986.

-VET provider means a registered training organisation (within the meaning of the National Vocational Education and Training visa: see subsection 7(1).

-Regulator Act 2011) that provides vocational education and training.
+VET provider means a registered training organisation (within the meaning of the National Vocational Education and Training Regulator Act 2011) that provides vocational education and training.